heelandy/Fster-App/APP_BLUEPRINT.md

 - Definition of done for any batch: `tsc --noEmit` clean · unit tests pass · production build passes; then a concise summary of what shipped and what's deferred.
 - Keep a living spec/status file (PART-structured, with ✅/🟡/⬜/➖ markers) updated as features land.
 Run a code review on the diff and save findings to `CODE_REVIEW.md`.
+Track performance work in its own backlog doc (tiers: shipped / next / later).
+- Capture the **non-negotiable invariants + the chosen DB workflow** in a short project-guide file (e.g. `CLAUDE.md`) at the repo root, so humans and AI agents don't reintroduce a footgun (like running `migrate` against a db-push'd database, or settling secrets via the admin UI).
 - (Windows/OneDrive only) prepend Node to PATH, set `DATABASE_URL`, and kill node +
   delete the `.next` dir before building to avoid file-lock/EINVAL errors.

 ---

+## 15. Performance patterns

+- **Index to the query shape** (see §4): composite indexes matched to real `WHERE` combinations, not just single-column FK indexes.
+- **Cache rarely-changing public reads.** Wrap them in `unstable_cache` with a `revalidate` + a tag, and bust the tag (`revalidateTag`) when an admin edits the underlying data — keeps a hot public page (pricing/landing) off the DB without going stale.
+The page can stay dynamic (e.g. for a CSP nonce) while just the read is cached.
+- **Parallelize independent DB reads** with `Promise.all`; dedup repeated reads within a request via the `requestCache` helper (don't re-fetch in the page what the layout already loaded).
+- **External calls on-demand, never per-row in a render path** (see §12).
+- **Connection pooling:** set an explicit `connection_limit`; add PgBouncer before running multiple app instances against one Postgres.
+- **Cheap delivery:** long-cache content-hashed static assets at the CDN; an app-shell service worker may cache static assets but **never** authed API/HTML (data-leak risk).
+- Keep a tracked **performance backlog** doc (shipped / next / later) so wins are prioritized and revisited, like the living spec.

+---

-## 15. Bootstrapping a new app from this blueprint
+## 16. Bootstrapping a new app from this blueprint

 1. Scaffold Next.js + TS + Tailwind; add Prisma + Postgres; add NextAuth (credentials).
 2. Copy the `lib/` core: `http`, `authz` (capabilities + `requireUser`/`requireCapability`),